 In September 2013, Natalie launched the first local affiliate of Doing Good Together.
 Doing Good Together is a Minneapolis-based nonprofit with the mission of helping parents raise kids who care and contribute.
 As the coordinator for the New York area, she curates a free monthly e-mail listing of family-friendly service opportunities that is distributed to thousands of subscribers.
 Since beginning her role with DGT, Natalie has been invited to speak to parents and children at independent and public schools, as well as faith-based communities, across New York City.

 Along with her husband, she is the co-founder of The Silverstein Foundation for Parkinson’s with GBA (www.silversteinfoundation.org), a non-profit focused on finding a cure for Parkinson’s Disease in GBA mutation carriers.
 Previously, she was a blogger for MommyPoppins, providing community service ideas for families.
-Her personal essays have also appeared on Grown And Flown.
+Her personal essays have also appeared on Grown And Flown and Red Tricycle.

 Natalie earned an undergraduate degree in health policy and administration from Providence College and a master’s degree in public health from Yale University.
 She lives in New York City with her husband and three children.